TubercularOx/darkhaunter/Geekery/tarquin.md

 [Source](https://www.patreon.com/posts/answers-post-8-93833361)

 In light of that, it’s likely Rich didn’t intend to contradict the Swordsage theory at all.
-His response seems designed to close the topic gently, not to settle it definitively.
+His response seems designed to remove himself from the discussion, not to settle it definitively.

-Having made room for the possibility, we can now look at support for the possibility.
+Having made room for the possibility, we can now look at support for it.

 ## Maneuvers